polarlabsdev/payload-cms-starterkit/.github/instructions/auth-system.instructions.md

 ### When to Use Safe vs Direct API

 **Use Safe Utilities (`findCollectionSafe`, `findGlobalSafe`):**
 - ✅ Frontend Server Components
-- ✅ API Route handlers that need access control
+- ✅ API route handlers that need access control
 - ✅ Any data fetching where permissions should be respected

 **Use Direct Local API:**
 - ✅ Hooks (already within Payload's context)
 - ✅ Access control functions (you're defining the rules)
 - ✅ Migrations and seeds (need full access)